matrix-org/matrix.org/content/foundation/governing-board/bylaws/04-processes.md

 Ultimately, if the Board approve the initial members and scope, the Working Group will be created and place under an appropriate Committee, and will report it’s activities & recommendations to that Committee.
-It’s first task would be to refine the initial rough charter, and have it ratified bythe Committee.
+It’s first task would be to refine the initial rough charter, and have it ratified by the Committee.

 ## Chair Re-election Process